Brussels, Belgium;London, United Kingdom;Paris, France;Strasbourg, France

 COMPARATIVE LAW PROGRAMIN EUROPE

 Students who have completed one year of full-time or part-time law study and who are in good standing at an ABA-approved or state accredited law school may enroll in this program.
 The program is also open to LL.M. candidates and practicing lawyers.
-Students from law schools outside the USA are allowed to apply for participation.
-In recent years several international students took part in the program.
-When applying, non-WCL students must provide a statement by their Dean or Registrar that they are in good standing and that they have permission to take these courses at WCL, so that the credits/grades earned in the program will be accepted by the student's home school.
+Students from law schools other than WCL are welcome and have regularly particiapated.
+In addittion students from outside the USA are allowed to apply for participation.
+When applying, non-WCL students must provide a statement by their Dean or Registrar stating that that they are in good standing and that they have permission to take these courses at WCL, so that the credits/grades earned in the program will be accepted by the student's home school.